samanthakhaldeman/GraphApp/README.md

 The first build/run will take a little while to load because it has to compile everything, but each following run will be much faster.

+Depending on your existing setup, it may say that you're missing packages.
+When installing these packages, just do the base version, not the -dev version.
+For example, install javascriptcoregtk-4.1 instead of javascriptcoregtk-4.1-dev.
+Also, as with any new installations, close down your terminal and reopen it before trying to run the application again.